-Put Children First in a Crisis - The County should build on its impressive work to address the needs of children during the crisis and proactively create a structure that ensures lessons learned can be applied and children are better protected next time a public health emergency strikes.
+Put Children First in a Crisis - The County should proactively create a structure that ensures children are better protected the next time a public health emergency strikes.

-Invest in Students So They Can Get Ahead - The citizens and elected officials of Montgomery County must build on the wise investments made by the County with Rescue Act funds to support public schools during the crisis and work together to demand that the state boost its share of funding for public schools so that all public schools in the county have the resources to help students catch up and excel.
+Invest in Students So They Can Get Ahead - The citizens and elected leaders of Chester County must focus on boosting the state share of funding for public schools so that all public schools in the county have the resources to help students catch up and excel.